Kimserey/BlogArchive/20160726_gradient_descent.md

 What worked for me was to set a definite number of iterations.
 Using a definite number is easy because you know how many iterations it will take to reach the result therefore you don't risk to be stuck in an infinite loop.
+Obviously not all functions require the same number of iterations, but overall my supermarket expenses are "almost" the same every month therefore I could find a correct number of iterations.

 Wonderful, you now know everything about the gradient descent!